armory/docs/content/en/docs/spinnaker/using-dinghy.md

           ... # Rest of config omitted for brevity
 ```

-Then update the SpinnakerService with your updated manifest:
+Then, update the SpinnakerService with your updated manifest:

 ```bash
 kubectl -n spinnaker apply -f spinnakerservice.yml